debabratapatra/angular-fix-header-grid/README.md

-# Angular 7 Fix/Freeze Header Grid
+# Angular 17 Fix/Freeze Header Grid
+# NOTE: This is a fork of angular-fix-header-grid

 It is a simple grid with all basic feature.
 It's header is fixed and body is scrollable.
 For hierarchical data (where there is a Parent-Child relationship), check out this
 <a href="https://github.com/debabratapatra/angular-tree-grid">Angular Tree Grid</a> Package.
 If data needs to be grouped by fields then check out this <a href="https://github.com/debabratapatra/ngtreegrid" target="_blank">ngtreegrid</a> Package.